wivsonmachado/Duplicated-File-Explorer/README.md

 # Repeated File Explorer

-This a experimental project for study purposes, the concept consists on explore all file system(based by root path) looking for repeated files.
+This an experimental project for study purposes, the concept consists on explore all file system(based by root path) looking for repeated files.

 ## How it works?